Westwood: Dealing in conflict timber across The Gambia and Senegal

 Illegal logging of precious woods is problematic, as it undermines reforestation efforts in the region.
 According to the International Institute for Environment and Development (IIED), “in the village of Koudioube, the restoration of the community forest has helped to overcome conflicts.”
 Illegal logging has stopped, fruits and wildlife are abundant, and local people are once again able to sell forest products.
 Communities that used to fight each other are now working together.

 A large share of the trafficking and logging has been taking place directly in the territory controlled by the MFDC for almost thirty years.
 ‘Westwood’s illegal activity is all the more serious because it contributed to an illegal timber trade that has historically financed the MFDC.
 Equally striking is that this trade has had such a negative impact on the lives of local people contributing directly to the deforestation of the region’, said Jennifer Triscone, Legal Advisor at TRIAL International.
 The armed group exercises de facto control over the precious wood industry by issuing logging authorizations and transport permits, and by ensuring the security of the latter.
-The rebels also illegally exploit and sell precious hardwood timber to finance their armed struggle: an illegal trade fuelled by demand from the global tropical hardwood market.
+The rebels also illegally exploit and sell precious hardwood timber to finance their armed struggle: an illegal trade fueled by demand from the global tropical hardwood market.